 Does Benadryl Trigger Restless Legs Syndrome?

-A. According to the National Institute of Neurological Disorders and Stroke, diphenhydramine (the antihistamine in Benadryl and “PM” pain relievers) may aggravate RLS symptoms.
+A. There is little research about this link.
+Nevertheless, the National Institute of Neurological Disorders and Stroke advises that diphenhydramine (the antihistamine in Benadryl and “PM” pain relievers) may aggravate RLS symptoms.
 This is especially alarming because so many people take this over-the-counter medicine at bedtime to help them sleep.
 It may disrupt sleep instead for those who are susceptible to RLS.

 Many other medications can also trigger these uncomfortable sensations.
 Antidepressants, antipsychotics and anticonvulsants can intensify this condition.
 Readers report that stopping some medicines, like aripiprazole (Abilify) or tramadol can also initiate symptoms.